-When they talked to IPS Packaging to help them solve their problem, their Account Manager offered a different kind of stretch film called Air Flo Stretch Wrap.
-The stretch film reduced condensation because it allowed air to flow through the wrap, rather than keeping it trapped up against the bottles, causing damage and standing water.
+When they talked to IPS Packaging to help them solve their problem, their Account Manager offered a different kind of stretch film called Air Flo Stretch Film.
+The stretch wrap reduced condensation because it allowed air to flow through the film, rather than keeping it trapped up against the bottles, causing damage and standing water.
 The condensation issued resolved, the bottled cider company no longer experienced the spoilage problems associated with water damage.
 As a result, they found that their products were selling faster, tasted better, and looked better on the shelf.

 Eliminates need for separate cooling